 Day 03: Sotikhola-Labubensi-Khanebensi to Machhakhola 869mtrs/ 5-6hours.

 The trek begins through shady sal forests then climbs up and down for some time to Labubensi 884mtrs.
 Follow the Buri Gandaki river and through the Gurung village Khanibensi and continue up-river, sometimes climbing and at other times down in the jungle.
-Crossing near steep cliffs we have to be care ful when walking this path.
-Somestimes it may be a problem of traffic with trekkers and donkeys where there is a very narrow trail.
-“Safe Side” means give turn to donkey if they are coming through from other side.
+Crossing near steep cliffs we have to be careful when walking this path.
+Sometimes it may be a problem of traffic with trekkers and donkeys where there is a very narrow trail.
+“Safe Side” means give a turn to donkey if they are coming through from another side.
 Finally, we reach Machha Khola Gurung village near Fish River (Machha Khola) and Buri Gandaki.
-Over night at lodge.
+Overnight at lodge.

 Day 04: Machha Khola-Khorla Bensi-Tatopani to Dovan 1070mtrs/4-5 hours.

 The starting point crosses the Machha Khola then passes below large Gurung villages that are far above the track.
 We pass a few houses, like lower Khorla Bensi 960mtrs which was largely destroyed by huge rocks 22 years ago.
 Here they sell their own organic coffee.
 Continuing up and down over a couple of ridges to Tatopani (hot spring) 930mtrs where there are hot water spouts under the sheer cliff.
 Walk up the river to a ridge and cross Buri Gandaki on a rickety suspension bridge and arrive in Dovan 1070mtrs.Overnight at lodge.

 Day 05: Dovan-Jagat-Sirdibas to Philim 1750mtrs/ 6-7hours.